 223 19th Century Russian Literature in Translation An introduction to major literary movements and developments in 19th century Russian literature.
 Readings may include works by Pushkin, Lermontov, Gogol, Turgenev, Tolstoy, and Chekhov, as well as important theoretical and cultural texts from and about the period.
 No knowledge of Russian necessary.
 Conducted in English.
 Offered every other year.
 Attributes: Humanities, INST Russia/USSR/Post-Soviet 224 Twentieth-Century Russian Literature in Translation An introduction to major literary movements and developments in 20th century Russian literature.
 Readings may include works by Mayakovsky, Bulgakov, Pasternak, Solzhenitsyn, Trifonov, and Pelevin.
 The course may also include important texts of 20th C. art and film.
 No knowledge of Russian necessary.
 Conducted in English.
 Offered every other year.
 Attributes: Humanities, INST Russia/USSR/Post-Soviet 230 Advanced Russian for Heritage Speakers The course is designed for heritage learners who have had little or no formal training in their native language and who desire to improve their reading, writing, and formal communicative skills.
 Basic rules of orthography and advanced grammar will be reviewed.
 Texts will be drawn from contemporary Russian press, movie scripts, and fiction.
-Prerequisite: placement by department.
 Offered every two years.
-231 Russian for Discussion Practice in the techniques and patterns of everyday conversation, especially as these reflect different cultural orientation.
-Reading and discussion of short works by well-known Russian authors.
-Prerequisite: 202 or the equivalent.